segfault-00/Word-Composition-Problem-Solution/README.md

 ## Time Complexity

 The solution's efficiency is influenced by the Trie's quick search, insertion, and deletion operations, each taking O(k) time, where k is the length of the word.
 The recursive nature of `isCompoundedWord` contributes to a streamlined process.

-Feel free to use and modify this code for your needs!